Robert27/eggl.dev/posts/member-id.md

 - **Time-based QR Rotation**: To prevent replay attacks and ensure data freshness, the QR codes in the app rotate every few days.
 The app also includes smooth animations that make it easy to spot attempts to deceive the system, for example by showing a static screenshot instead of a live QR code.

-- **Offline and Public Access**: Since the scanner verifies QR codes using a public key, it works entirely offline—fast and without any server-side processing.
-There’s no need for a login system, which means anyone can scan the QR codes—from club members to curious visitors who just want to see how it works.
+- **Offline Scanning**: The scanner verifies QR codes using a public key, allowing it to function entirely offline, fast, reliable and without any server-side processing.

+- **Public Access**: Because no login system is required, the scanner is open to everyone.
+Whether you're a club member or just a curious visitor, anyone can scan and explore how the system works.

 ## The Tech Stack